 Donating your time.

-It was really simple they were doing a fund raiser for a sick child and part of the job was to create a rendering of the donated room in different colors so everyone could see what the room choices were and how it would look finished.
+It was really simple they were doing a fund raiser for a sick child and part of the job was to create a rendering of the donated room in different colors so everyone could see

 Carol sent me links of what she had in her mind along with the color suggestions, headboard design, and the fabric description.
 No I really did not have the actual fabric to pull from just jpegs of what she was thinking.
 I thought I would share with you the jpegs of her ideas and then the final renderings.